Squamous cell carcinoma of the larynx

 A neck dissection is a surgical procedure performed to remove lymph nodes from the neck.
 The lymph nodes removed usually come from different areas of the neck and each area is called a level.
 The levels in the neck include 1, 2, 3, 4, and 5.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

 There are three different tumour staging systems for squamous cell carcinoma of the larynx.
-The system selected depends on which section of the larynx the tumour started.
+The system selected depends on where in the larynx the tumour started.

 • T1 – The tumour has not spread beyond the supraglottis and the vocal cords move normally.

-• T2– The tumour has spread beyond the supraglottis to another section of the larynx or to the tissue just outside of the larynx.
+• T2– The tumour has spread beyond the supraglottis to another section of the larynx or the tissue just outside the larynx.

 • T3 – The vocal cords no longer move normally or the tumour has spread to tissues further away from the larynx.